 Armando Guerrero Jr., PhD is sociolinguist and certified yoga instructor; he is passionate about serving his community and creating safe spaces for others to succeed in their academic, personal and profesional pursuits.

-Dr. Armando Guerrero Jr. is a scholar in Spanish Linguistics.
-He is a Lecturer and Co-Director of the Language Program at UCLA in the Department of Spanish & Portuguese where he teaches on Spanish variation in the United States.
-He has previously taught at California State University San Marcos, Chapman University, Santa Ana Community College, and Long Beach City College.
-Dr. Guerrero is also a linguistics consultant to the Federal Public Defender and the Los Angeles County Public Defender on cases concerning Spanish language and Latinx cultural practices.
+As a Lecturer at UCLA he empowers students with awareness of their linguistic experience through empirical observation.
+He started teaching in the Department of Spanish & Portuguese in 2012, developing content classes on Spanish as a heritage language in the United States as well as the heritage language program.
+He has also taught part-time at California State University San Marcos, Chapman University, Santa Ana Community College, and Long Beach City College.
+He has served as expert witness and consultant to the Federal Public Defender and the Los Angeles County Public Defender on cases concerning Spanish language variation and Latinx cultural practices.

-His research agenda broadly explores Spanish language variation in the United States.
-He studies how social identities and cultural practices are constructed and negotiated through linguistic interaction in Spanish-speaking communities in the Mexican diaspora, with a primary interest in the ethnolinguistic repertoire of heritage speakers in the Southwest.
-His methodological approach is interdisciplinary, encompassing tools in sociolinguistics, anthropology, and sociology.
+In his research he is interested in Spanish language variation in the United States, investigating how social identities and cultural practices are constructed and negotiated through linguistic interaction in Spanish-speaking communities in the Mexican diaspora, with a primary interest in the ethnolinguistic repertoire of heritage speakers in the Southwest of the United States.
+His methodological approach is interdisciplinary, encompassing research tools in sociolinguistics, anthropology, and sociology.

-He volunteers as a founding member and Secretary on the board of directors at Soleil Academy Charter School in Lynwood, CA.
+He also volunteers as a founding member and Secretary to the board of directors at Soleil Academy Charter School in Lynwood, CA.